andrewleenyk/BUtoo/README.md

-# Title: BUSpeaks
+# Title: BUtoo

-A place for people to discuss sexual assault stories anonymously
+A place for people to discuss their sexual assault stories anonymously

-BUAnonymous/BU Speaks

 Description: This website will be a place to voice your story of sexual assault at BU anonymously.
 The home page will display the stories with the date of each response shown below.
 There will be a nav bar with a header to write a story, sign a petition, learn about why the website exists, prevention, and recovery resources.
 There is also a resource page on every page if support/help is needed.